active-logic/uta/Documentation/Notes/Notes.md

 # Notes

-## Need global options:
+## How.ExportFile (12:25)

+ExportFile is similar to ImportFile, in reverse
+First σ is the input path, but with the .cs extension Then we call BuildFile and output the result to σ
+We get the build path and delete the derived product, if any.

+Interestingly that causes two kinds of error; first, it triggers the PostProcessor:

+ArgumentException:
+/Users/xxx/Documents/Howl/Assets/Howl/Editor/Unity/Onboarding/IOnboardingReqs.cs
+is not a subpath of /Users/xxx/Documents/Howl/Assets/Howl/~build/

+And another, the howl files are not being deleted.
+Uhm did I do this?
+Probably not

+## Context menu actions

-- Apply symset
+- Apply Symset (done)
-- Use Howl
-- Use C#

-## "Use C#" is probably broken

-## "Apply symset"

-Working; improve diff:
-- Refactor ContextMenu functions to use `Selected(filetype)`
+- Refactor ContextMenu functions to use `Selected(filetype)` [done]
-- ImportFile should use ImportString
+- ImportFile should use ImportString [done]
-- Context menu actions should be disabled in build dir
+- Context menu actions should be disabled in build dir [done]
+- Collection returned by `Selected` should not contain duplicates [done]
-- Confirm menu actions
+- cx menu actions to provide user feedback [done]

+### Disable actions when build dir is included

+I do not think I can use a pattern to detect elements on the build path.

 ## Inconsistent behavior of `import` when using a custom build root